 A decent email archiving system should offer an advanced search and retrieval function that will allow users to search using the following:

 - Keywords within emails and attached documents, also including:

 - Words that “sound similar”

 - Proximity words

 This, in turn helps to reduce the time it takes searching for and sifting through the many emails your business receives every day.

 Every business is at risk of losing data, whether it’s through a cyber attack, system failures or onsite problems.
 Should this happen, you don’t want to lose all of the information stored within your archive.
 Email archiving gives you the benefit of being able to recover your entire company’s email history at the touch of a button.
 This, in turn, helps you to stay GDPR compliant as well.
 Besides disaster recovery, email archiving also acts as a business continuity tool as well.
 Whenever your email services such as Office 365 are down, you can still send or receive emails; never miss an important email or order by simply having an email archiving solution in place.

 Many SMEs rely on their staff to archive and manage their own emails, and while this isn’t necessarily a bad thing to do, there’s a risk that your employees will be spending more time storing and managing their inbox than necessary.
 This has a clear impact on their workload and reduces overall efficiency.
 Email archiving does this mundane job for you, so that your colleagues don’t have to spend their valuable time archiving their emails, while also drastically reducing the risk of human error.

-A tamper-proof email archiving solution is crucial for compliance, and while employees should be able to retrieve and search for emails within the system, no one (not even the IT department) should be able to remove or alter any emails from the archive.
-A reliable archiving system will have a tamper-proof log that records who reads what in the archive and when they read it.
+A tamper-evident email archiving solution is crucial for compliance, and while employees should be able to retrieve and search for emails within the system, no one (not even the IT department) should be able to remove or alter any emails from the archive.
+A reliable archiving system will have a tamper-evident log that records who reads what in the archive and when they read it.